aprismatic/prismadb/docs/getting-started-proxies.md

 ### 5.1 Exporting encryption keys

-The [`PRISMADB EXPORT KEYS`](../native-commands#export-keys) command exports the encryption keys into a JSON file for safekeeping.
+The [`PRISMADB KEYS EXPORT`](../native-commands#keys-export) command exports the encryption keys into a JSON file for safekeeping.
 If you are running the Prisma/DB proxy in a Docker container, you will then need to extract the file from the container using the `docker cp` Docker command.
 This JSON file will be needed the next time the Prisma/DB proxy is started up.

 ### 5.2 Performance